 NOTE: LL.M. students cannot take language courses for Law School credit.

 The SIPA Cross-Registration site lists courses that are open for registration to non-SIPA students.
-Additional courses will be added to their list of open courses throughout the change of program period (Add/Drop) beginning on January 13, 2021.
+Additional courses will be added to their list of open courses throughout the change of program period (Add/Drop).

 - Note that some courses have pre-requisites.

 - All other SIPA courses are closed to cross-registrants.